i4Trust/tutorials/PacketDelivery-VC-ReferenceExample/data-consumer/README.md

 ### Keycloak

-Keycloak IDM is used for managing the users in the consumer space and offering verifiable credentials for accessing the data producer.
+Keycloak IDM is used for managing the users in the consumer space and offering verifiable credentials for accessing the data provider.

 A GUI for providing Verifiable Credentials to be imported into the wallet can be found under